coresmart/persistencejs/README.md

-Although one could assume this would print "hello", followed by "world", the result will likely be that "world" is printed before "hello", because "hello" is printed when the results from the query are available.
+Although one could assume this would print "hello", followed by "world", the result will likely be that "world" is printed before "hello", because "hello" is only printed when the results from the query are available.
 This is a tricky thing about asynchronous programming that a Javascript developer will have to get used to.